 Key elements of CBC

 Establish balance around what is internal and what is external to themselves - Understanding spheres of influence and control, using techniques such as imagining, visualising through metaphor and re-framing to enable clients to move forwards in a more realistic manner towards a goal.

 Understand emotional anchors – through techniques like Past, Present and Future, enabling clients to relate where they are anchored emotionally and how this affects their mood, perspective, and ability to engage effectively with their challenges.
 And use of the ABCDE model for CBC to help you engage with the problems in a different more constructive way.

-Develop skills in Playfulness and Humour – whilst this is not strictly part of the toolset in traditional CBC, I have co-researched and developed (soon to be published) an academic journal article on the practical applications of playfulness and humour in coaching practice.
+Develop skills in Playfulness and Humour – Use of humour is a key component of the Rational Emotive Behavioural Therapy (REBT) approach developed by Albert Ellis.
+His work underpins the more contemporary elements of CBC and I have co-researched and developed (soon to be published in the Journal of Coaching Psychology) an academic journal article on the practical applications of playfulness and humour in coaching practice.
 Whilst always client led, the positive neurological and physiological effects of humour are proven to be key to the experience of the development of co-created ‘serious humour’ in the CBC process.
 This research and results from practice shows that humour when used for serious purposes can have a significantly positive impact to the coaching process as well as the outcomes of the coaching assignment.